pwFoo/H.php/README.md

 ```php
   hash_check( $str, $hash );
 ```
 > This function can be used to verify a `$hash` against `$str`, returns `TRUE` if it is valid else returns `FALSE`.
-This is useful for verifying password entered by user againt the hashed version in the database.
+This is useful for verifying password entered by user against the hashed version in the database.
 Read more at [PHP password_verify](http://php.net/manual/en/function.password-verify.php).

 ```php
   hash_needsRehash( $hash, $algo=PASSWORD_DEFAULT, $opts=NULL );